Biden Asks Congress For $30 Billion To Help Disaster Relief And Afghan Evacuees

 "Given the scale and scope of these natural disasters, everyone must work together to get Americans the help they desperately need," he said in a statement.
 Schumer also toured storm damage from Ida with the president on Tuesday afternoon in the New York borough of Queens.
 Biden visited areas in New Jersey hit by Ida earlier Tuesday.

-The money to resettle vulnerable Afghans comes as the Biden administration estimates that 65,000 will be brought to the U.S. by the end of month.
+The money to resettle vulnerable Afghans comes as the Biden administration estimates that 65,000 will be brought to the U.S. by the end of the month.
 An additional 30,000 would arrive over the course of the next 12 months.
-The United States and allies evacuated about 124,000 people last month from Kabul, the Afghan capital.
+The U.S. and allies evacuated about 124,000 people last month from Kabul, the Afghan capital.

 "This money is certainly critical ... to make sure that we are fulfilling this bipartisan commitment to our Afghan allies and partners," a senior administration official said Tuesday on a call with reporters.